Eubank Jr, Smith and the revelation that changed everything

 This fight has nothing to do with any parts of their colourful fighting history; this is just about repeat or revenge.
 The last time, the build-up was ugly and personal and this time it is just strictly business.
 Smith knows he can knock out Eubank Jr and Eubank Jr knows he can be knocked out.
 It was, trust me, a revelation to both boxers the way their first fight ended.

-Eubank Jr has conveniently claimed that he is a different man under BoMac’s glare, a smarter and better-prepared fighter.
-He will need to be because in the first fight, Smith was in control and looked in control.
+Eubank Jr has conveniently claimed that he is a different man under BoMac’s glare, a smarter and better prepared fighter.
+He will need to be because, in the first fight, Smith was in control and looked in control.
 Sure, there was nothing in the fight up until the point where Smith trapped Eubank Jr in a corner and let his hands go.
 Eubank Jr slumped to the canvas, regained his feet, was dropped again and then got up one more time and was ready, so he claimed, to continue.
 He was not, it had to be stopped and that is where Saturday’s fight starts.

 The bad blood remains, the bragging rights are clear and the motive for revenge could not be any higher.
-At a time of pandering and preening YouTube boxers, crossover fights that only make sense at the bank, this second installment is genuinely an old-school fight.
+At a time of pandering and preening YouTube boxers, crossover fights that only make sense at the bank, this second instalment is genuinely an old-school fight.
 There is no belt for family pride and that is a pity because that is the backdrop to this fight.
 Smith and his fighting brothers, Eubank Jr and his fighting father, uncles and cousins.

 Smith is confident that he can do it all again and Eubank Jr with the influence of BoMac is equally convinced that the result will be different.
 They can each look you in the eye and they would pass any test of truth – this is personal and that makes the most memorable fights.
 Smith at his best can do it all again, but Eubank Jr is fighting for his very survival.
 This is boxing at the very extreme.